-- COVID+ Persons or individuals under quarantine in alignment with state or local mandates. - Persons presenting symptoms and/or diagnosed with other illnesses or Infectious Diseases.
+- COVID+ Persons or individuals under quarantine in alignment with state or local mandates. - Persons presenting symptoms and/or diagnosed with other illnesses or Infectious Diseases. - Anyone with a no trespass order

 Shared Space

 KIPP Academy Boston Elementary and Middle are extremely fortunate to share space with each other at 37 Babson Street, Mattapan, MA.
 Therefore, all members of the community need to be thoughtful and respectful towards members of our collective community.